Communication changes when someone has Alzheimer’s

 How to talk to someone with Alzheimer’s: 4 real-life examples

-Each person is different and has a different level of cognitive impairment.
+Each person with Alzheimer’s or dementia is different and will have a different level of cognitive impairment.

 Use these 4 examples as a starting point and experiment to find what works best for both your older adult and you.